 The first of the “Big Five” extinction events closes out the end of the Ordovician, an event generally linked to glaciation.
 The timing of the onset of the glaciation and its links to other events, such as the onset of the Taconic Orogeny are not well constrained, but the sedimentary record of the epeiric sea offers paleoenvironmental clues.
 Abundant phosphate, primarily as phosphatic fossils, in some Upper Ordovician Laurentian epeiric sea strata has been linked to upwelling and changing patterns of oceanic circulation, which in turn has been interpreted to signal the onset of glaciation and climate change.
 I am working with a group to test this hypothesis through detailed taphonomic and stratigraphic investigation of these occurrences in the Ohio/Kentucky/Indiana area.

 Related interests: Taphonomy, Stratigraphy, Trace fossils, Predator/prey interactions, Shell beds, Biostratigraphy

 PUBLICATIONS: PAPERS (*student co-author)

 Miller, J.F., Dattilo, B.F., Ethington, R.L., and Freeman, R.L.
-2015.
+In Press.
 Polyfocal photos of microfossils using petrographic microscopes.
 Annales de Palaeontologie.

 Miller, J.F., Evans, K.E., Freeman, R.L., Ripperdan, R.L., and Taylor, J.F.
 2014.
 The Proposed GSSP for the base of the Lawsonian Stage (Cambrian Stage 10) at the First Appearance Datum of the conodont Eoconodontus notchpeakensis (Miller, 1969) in the House Range, Utah, USA.
 GFF.